 Both names are correct and refer to the same ingredient.

-This salad keeps wonderfully stored in an airtight jar in the fridge for up to 1 week.
+This salad keeps wonderfully stored in an airtight container in the fridge for up to 1 week.
 It makes a delicious meal prep recipe as the fresh ingredients hold up well over time.

-My top tip for this recipe is to take your time when dicing the bell peppers and herbs.
+My top tip for making this Moroccan chickpea salad is to take your time when dicing the bell peppers and herbs.

 Because this spiced chickpea salad is so easy to make, the chopping is the most important step in creating a gorgeous salad full of fun and flavorful texture.

 Take your time with your dicing and make sure the veggies are consistent in size!